Dynamics, data and reconstruction: Time series data

-The horizontal columns represent two separate objects in $\TSD$, while the horizontal arrows represent the $n$ and $n+1$-th component of a morphism between them.
+As usual, if the context is clear, then $\TSD_{\Context}$ will denoted more briefly as $\TSD$.
+The vertical columns in \eqref{eqn:TSD_commut} represent two separate objects in $\TSD$, while the horizontal arrows represent the $n$ and $n+1$-th component of a morphism between them.
 This integer $k$ will be called the \emph{jump} of the morphism.
-Suppose there is another morphism $(l,\psi) : Z \to X$.
-Then $(l,\psi)$ composes with $(k,\phi)$ as :
+The verification of compositionality is routine and is provided in Section \ref{sec:app:TSD} in the appendix.